top of page

 • Complete the worksheets on your own, and then discuss with the other person in your relationship to get the most benefit

-• Use the Facilitator Guide for additional direction with the learning experiences
+• Use the User Guide for additional direction with the learning experiences

 What kind of materials does CAC offer?